 Hello, my fellow gamers.
 If you are anything like me then you probably grew up playing spelling games to help you with grammar.
-I know this has helped me though my adult life with my writing.
+Word games have helped me through my adult life with my writing.
 I will say I love a good spelling game like Scrabble or Words With Friends.

 Now a lot of these games can be found in app form on iOS or Android which is cool.
 However, I love playing the actual physical versions of these games.
 I also love the many variations of these spelling games like Dirty Words, Bananagrams, or Bali.